 Its travel highlights of Etosha, Windhoek, Sossusvlei and the Fish River Canyon lie far apart with seemingly endless spaces between them.
-Endless landscapes stretch from horizon to horizon over expansive distances between destinations, becoming a part of the journey.
+Endless landscapes stretch from horizon to horizon with expansive distances between destinations becoming a part of the journey.

-The remote deserts, shores, hills and plains of Namibia are ideal for stargazing or staring up at boundless blue skies, soaking up the silence and solitude of this spectacular destination.
+The remote deserts, shores, hills and plains of Namibia are ideal for stargazing or staring up at boundless blue skies and soaking up the silence and solitude of this spectacular destination.

-The best way to get to Namibia is to fly into the international airport in Windhoek, its capital city.
+The best way to get to Namibia is to fly in via the international airport in the capital city of Windhoek.
 Connecting flights travel between Windhoek and regional destinations, such as Cape Town and Johannesburg in South Africa, Maun in Botswana and Lusaka in Zambia.
 There are also flights to and from London and Frankfurt.